Alcohol Rehab Timeline:

 Withdrawal is one of the reasons recovery from alcohol addiction is difficult.
 But it isn’t the only reason.
 Most people who struggle with alcohol drink for reasons that aren’t obvious.

 They may have a history of trauma, abuse or pain.
 They may self-medicate negative feelings or emotions with alcohol.
-People who grow up around alcohol or begin drinking at a young age may think drinking is normal.
+People who grow up around the substance or begin drinking at a young age may think drinking is normal.

 Therapy teaches you healthy ways to cope with negative thoughts, feelings and emotions.
 It helps you understand that alcohol doesn’t have to be a part of your life.